 What are Higher Certificates?

-These types of courses typically take a year to complete and can be pursued with minimal entry requirements, usually matric exemption or equivalent.
-Higher certificates put a lot of focus into providing a skills-based qualification that places emphasis on the application of a very specific skillset.
-These are typically industry-orientated and graduates can expect to receive an introduction into practical techniques that are pre-requisites for pursuing a job in a very specific field.
+A Higher Certificate course, like the Higher Certificate in Human Resource Management, typically takes one year to complete and can be pursued with minimal entry requirements, usually matric exemption or equivalent.
+Higher certificates put a lot of focus into providing a skills-based qualification that places emphasis on the application of a very specific skill set.
+Higher certificate courses are typically industry-orientated and graduates can expect to receive an introduction into practical techniques that are prerequisites for pursuing a job in a very specific field.

 What are Diplomas?

-This type of qualification is similar to a degree but often with more of a focus on career-centric or vocational training.
-This means you’ll be getting a great deal of practical hours and experience in with the course material.
+An Advanced Diploma or a Postgraduate Diploma is a type of qualification that is similar to a degree but often with more of a focus on career-centric or vocational training.
+This means you’ll be getting a great deal of practical hours and experience with the course material.
 You can expect to gain a very specific set of skills alongside real-world exposure to what it means to pursue a career in a chosen field.
-You’ll find postgraduate diplomas are typically obtained over 3 years or more.
+Most diplomas take at least three years to complete.

 What are Degrees?

-Usually also taking 3 or more years to obtain, degrees are obtained at both an undergrad (Bachelors) and postgrad (Honours and Masters) level.
 These qualifications are focused on providing a balance between extreme critical thinking and some practical applications.
-You’ll typically receive a rounded overview of the subject and become more specialised as you pursue your postgraduate qualifications.
+You’ll typically receive a rounded overview of the subject with an Undergraduate Degree and become more specialised as you pursue your postgraduate qualifications.
 This is why students wanting to complete Honours or Masters first need to complete a Bachelor’s Degree.

-Ultimately, only you can decide which is best for your own personal academic and career goals.
-Contact us today with any questions you may have, and one of our course advisors will do whatever they can to assist!
+Ultimately, only you can decide which type of qualification is best for your own personal academic and career goals.
+MANCOSA offers prospective students a wide variety of study options from certificates and diplomas through to degrees.
+Our programmes and courses are often available online so contact us today with any questions you may have, and one of our course advisors will do whatever they can to assist!